 I had last been there when my kids were toddlers, which was a very long time ago.
 For the past few months, we had been wanting to go there for a picnic and we finally got an opportunity during the school holidays.
 It was a hot day but the weather inside the garden was cooler, and perfect for a picnic.

 The garden's most famous residents however are a breeding pair of Verreaux’s Eagles that nest in the cliffs alongside the waterfall.
-Unfortunately, we didn’t get to see them.
+Unfortunately, we didn’t get to see them on this visit.
 Perhaps it would have been a good idea to take our binoculars with.

 Near the restaurant, there is a kids’ playground area and a small colourful train which takes little kids for a ride around the gardens.
 An ice cream van sells soft-serve ice creams.
-The amphitheatre plays host to occasional concerts.
+The Amphitheatre plays host to occasional concerts.

 As the garden is a conservation area, balls, bats, frisbees, skateboards, braais, pets etc are not allowed.

-See here for more things to do in Johannesburg.
+See more things to do in Johannesburg.

 Have you been to the Walter Sisulu Botanical Garden ?
-What is your favourite garden?